ngduc/mystik/README.md

 Mystik
 ======

-Generic Javascript DAO (Data Access Objects) classes for database systems including NoSQL databases, NodeJS support and REST API web service handling
+Generic Javascript DAO (Data Access Objects) classes for database systems including NoSQL databases, NodeJS support and REST API web service handling.

-NOTE: This is a work in progress.
+**NOTE:** This is a work in progress.
 All working features are covered in unit tests.
 Please help implement engines for other databases or fix defects.
 Thanks.

 ## Install